The Next Swell 2024 Scholarship Winners

 Paul - Doctoral Student at the Virginia Institute of Marine Science, College of William & Mary

 Paul is a doctoral student studying lesser-known sharks and bony fish in the Pacific, Atlantic, and Indian oceans.
-He is trained as a shark taxonomist and has discovered over a dozen new species of sharks which has led me leading shark identification workshops and developing training material for the Food and Agriculture Organization of the United Nations.
+He is trained as a shark taxonomist and has discovered over a dozen new species of sharks which has led him in leading shark identification workshops and developing training material for the Food and Agriculture Organization of the United Nations.
 During his PhD he is expanding his research to include genetic barcoding, environmental DNA (eDNA), and cyber taxonomy.
 He plans to continue to work with commercial fishers, researchers, and fishery organizations to develop ways to improve the quality and quantity of data collected on lesser-known species in order to provide managers with the information that they need to better protect our living marine resources.